LutaoChu/Submit_Cityscapes/README.md

 # Submit_Cityscapes
-Use to convert to Cityscapes benchmark format
+Use to convert the predict results to Cityscapes benchmark format

+## Requirements
+PaddleSeg